Purcell City Lake

 The National Park Service at the Chickasaw Recreation Area states on their website "Bacteria levels may fluctuate from day to day.
 When collected samples exceed E. coli limits, the public health standard requires the previous four weeks be averaged with the current readings to monitor long term trends.
 If the five week average and/or geometric mean is above the action level, the beach is posted with a sign notifying the public of high bacterial levels in the swimming area.
 When both the five week average and geometric mean fall below the action level, the notices signs are removed.”
 The City of Purcell follows that measurement and posting protocol, using the EPA recommendation of 320 E. coli CFU threshold.

 |Test Date||CFU of E.coli per 100 mL||Thirty (30) Day Average|

 Other visitors are swimming even though a notice sign is posted.
 Is it safe?

-The City of Purcell will post test records on this page and when above 320 CFU on the beach to inform the public.
+The City of Purcell will post test records on this page and when above 320 E. coli CFU on the beach to inform the public.
 This policy allows visitors to make their own decisions about recreation in the Lake.
-As always, consider your level of health before a choice of activity and where.
+As always, consider your level of health before a choice of activity in the Lake.